Hacker0x01/docs.hackerone.com/docs/organizations/request-code-review.md

 > **Note:** This feature is currently in open beta.

 ### How it Works
-To have request a patch code review:
+To request a patch code review:
 1. Choose the report in your inbox that you want to assign a our reviewer community to review.
 2. Change the action picker to **Request code review**.